From 1 July 2008, new regulations apply to all construction work in Victoria.

-The WorkSafe publications Working safely in the general construction industry - A handbook for the construction regulations and Working safely in the housing construction industry are available online or by calling the WorkSafe Advisory Service on 1800 136 089.
+The WorkSafe publication Working safely in the housing construction industry is available online or by calling the WorkSafe Advisory Service on 1800 136 089.
 More information on the WorkSafe website.

 A summary of the Construction chapter of the Occupational Health and Safety Regulations 2007, will shortly be on the Regulations section of this website.

 Last Amended April 2015

 - Rest/meal breaks - what am I entitled to?